 Soy seems to have gotten itself into a sticky situation in recent years.
-Once a poster child for plant-based protein, it’s now a food that raises red flags, since it tends to get overprocessed into imitation meats, energy bars, cheese substitutes, and even ice cream.
+Once a poster child for plant-based protein, it now raises red flags since it tends to get overprocessed into imitation meats, energy bars, cheese substitutes, sauces, and even ice cream.

 Tofu plays the starring role in most meatless summer rolls, but this recipe uses tempeh for a fun and clever twist.
 Its nuttier flavor comes through, and both its texture and taste hold up especially well to the bold red curry marinade.

 3. Baked Buffalo tempeh tenders

 In this recipe, chicken wings are traded out for slices of tempeh, the Buffalo sauce is made sans butter, so it’s totally dairy-free (though check the labels on the store-bought stuff), and the rice Chex is ground up for a gluten-free coating.

 As you can see, there are lots of smart swaps happening in this recipe, for a snack that suits meat-eaters and herbivores alike.